tensorflow/docs/site/en/performance/model_optimization.md

-# Model optimization
+# Mobile model optimization

-When deploying machine learning models to mobile devices, inference efficiency becomes a critical issue.
+Inference efficiency is a critical issue when deploying machine learning models to mobile devices.
 Where the computational demand for *training* grows with the number of models trained on different architectures, the computational demand for *inference* grows in proportion to the number of users.
 The *Tensorflow Model Optimization Toolkit* minimizes the complexity of inference—the model size, the latency and power consumption.

 ## Use cases

-Model optimization is useful for some situations:
+Model optimization is useful for:

 * Deploying models to edge devices with restrictions on processing, memory, or power-consumption.
   For example, mobile and Internet of Things (IoT) devices.
 * Reduce the payload size for over-the-air model updates.
-* Enable execution on hardware constrained to fixed-point operations.
+* Execution on hardware constrained by fixed-point operations.
 * Optimize models for special purpose hardware accelerators.